Project estimates. What are they? More importantly, do you need them?

 - You don’t undersell yourself by “ballparking” it

-- You’re able to identify services you’re less comfortable with, will take longer to complete, and that may need outsourcing.
+- You’re able to identify services you’re less comfortable with, will take longer to complete, and may need outsourcing.

 - You know what resources you need and when to assign them